Consult the following table for a list of notices and information about updates to BMC Helix Discovery.

-Running BMC Helix Discovery should have a minimal impact on your environment.
+Running BMC Helix Discovery has a minimal impact on your environment.
 The discovery techniques used are non-intrusive, lightweight, and agent-free.

 BMC Helix Discovery is IP-based and can discover any host system with an IP connection including servers, workstations, network nodes, printers, wireless access points, and so on.
 In actuality, though, we aim BMC Helix Discovery at datacenter discovery, and it is optimized to that purpose.
 For this reason, we do not explicitly support more client-side items, such as wireless access points, workstations and so on.
-Any support for those that does exist is a side effect of our support for server-side discovery, and we're unlikely to invest in improving it.
+Any support for those that does exist is a side effect of our support for server-side discovery, and we are unlikely to invest in improving it.

 BMC Helix Discovery uses a range of discovery techniques where appropriate.
 These include:

 - Network scanning (looking for services on well-known TCP and UDP ports on IP-reachable machines).